toddreed/Touchpose/README.md

 tool when demoing an app with a projector (with an iPad 2 or iPhone 4S).

-To use Touchposé in your own app, copy the `QTouchposeApplication` and `QTouchposeWindow` classes to your project.
+To use Touchposé in your own app, copy `QTouchposeApplication.m` and `QTouchposeApplication.h` from the example project to your project.

-Touchposé should work for most apps.
-It’s implemented by two classes:
-`QTouchposeApplication`, a `UIApplication` subclass; and `QTouchposeWindow`, a `UIWindow` subclass. `QTouchApplication` overrides `‑sendEvent:` and is responsible for rendering touches on the overlay view. `QTouchposeWindow` should be used as the app’s main window; it overrides `‑didAddSubview:` and ensures that the overlay view remains the top-most view.
+Touchposé should work for most apps (but read the caveat below).
+It’s implemented by a single public class, `QTouchposeApplication`, and several private classes.  `QTouchposeApplication` overrides `‑sendEvent:` and is responsible for rendering touches on the overlay view.
+There are some gnarly implementation bits to ensure that the overlay view remains the top-most view in the view hierarchy.
+This is achieved by intercepting calls to `-didAddSubview:` and `-becomeKeyWindow` using _method swizzling_.
+Method swizzling is supported by the Objective-C runtime, but it’s usually considered a dangerous practice, especially when done on classes you don’t own.
+Furthermore, it only works if you’re the only one swizzling—if some other class is also swizzling methods on the same class, things may go amok.
+My recommendation is to only use this code in private builds when you want to demo your app to an audience on a projector.

-To use Touchposé with an app:

-- Use `QTouchposeApplication` instead of UIApplication.
+To use Touchposé with an app, indicate that `QTouchposeApplication` should be used instead of `UIApplication`.
 This is done by specifying the application class in UIApplicationMain:

         int main(int argc, char *argv[])
         {